giampaolo/psutil/docs/api.rst

     Return the number of :term:`page faults <page fault>` for this process as a ``(minor, major)`` named tuple.
 Both are :term:`cumulative counters <cumulative counter>` since process creation.

-    - :field:`minor` (soft faults): occur when a page is already in physical RAM (e.g., in the :term:`page cache` or other :term:`shared memory`) but not yet mapped into the process's virtual address space.
-No disk I/O is required.
-    - :field:`major` (hard faults): occur when a page must be loaded from disk into RAM and mapped.
-These are expensive as the process is stalled until I/O completes.

     .. code-block:: pycon